rccordell/is578-intro-dh/_schedule/01-what-is-dh.md

 ### Penumbra

-_Remember, you should choose **one** penumbral reading to prepare in detail, though you are of course free to read more._
+_Remember, you should choose **one** penumbral reading to prepare in detail, based on your own interests and/or career goal(s), though you are of course free to read more.
+This week we have an especially large list because there have been so many introductions to DH.
+This is, if you can believe it, still only a sampling._

++ Susan Schreibman, Ray Siemens, and John Unsworth, The Digital Humanities and Humanities Computing: An Introduction" in _A Companion to Digital Humanities_ (2004), [external link](https://companions.digitalhumanities.org/DH/?chapter=content/9781405103213_intro.html)
 + Matthew K. Gold, “Introduction: The Digital Humanities Moment,” _Debates in the Digital Humanities_ (2012), [external link](https://dhdebates.gc.cuny.edu/read/untitled-88c11800-9446-469b-a3be-3fdb36bfbd1e/section/fcd2121c-0507-441b-8a01-dc35b8baeec6)
 + Browse Jason A. Heppler, “What Is Digital Humanities?”
 (2015), [external link](https://whatisdigitalhumanities.com/)
-+ Lauren F. Klein and Matthew K. Gold, “Introduction: Digital Humanities: The Expanded Field,” _Debates in the Digital Humanities 2016_, [external link](https://dhdebates.gc.cuny.edu/read/untitled/section/14b686b2-bdda-417f-b603-96ae8fbbfd0f)
++ Lauren F. Klein and Matthew K. Gold, “Introduction: Digital Humanities: The Expanded Field,” in _Debates in the Digital Humanities 2016_, [external link](https://dhdebates.gc.cuny.edu/read/untitled/section/14b686b2-bdda-417f-b603-96ae8fbbfd0f)
++ Ryan Cordell, "How Not to Teach Digital Humanities," in _Debates in the Digital Humanities 2016_, [external link](https://dhdebates.gc.cuny.edu/read/untitled/section/31326090-9c70-4c0a-b2b7-74361582977e)
 + Scott B. Weingart and Nickoal Eichmann-Kalwara, "What’s Under the Big Tent?: A Study of ADHO Conference Abstracts" (2017), [external link](https://www.digitalstudies.org/article/id/7312/)
 + Jacqueline Wernimont and Elizabeth Losh, ["Introduction,"](https://dhdebates.gc.cuny.edu/read/untitled-4e08b137-aec5-49a4-83c0-38258425f145/section/466311ae-d3dc-4d50-b616-8b5d1555d231#intro) in _Bodies of Information: Intersectional Feminism and Digital Humanities_ (2018)
 + Laure Barbot, Frank Fischer, Yoann Moranville, and Ivan Pozdniakov.,“Which DH Tools Are Actually Used in Research?”
 (2019), [external link](https://weltliteratur.net/dh-tools-used-in-research/)
 + Kelly Baker Josephs and Roopika Risam, "Introduction: The Digital Black Atlantic" in _The Digital Black Atlantic_ (2021), [external link](https://dhdebates.gc.cuny.edu/read/the-digital-black-atlantic/section/04315759-6622-466b-b23f-0b2a565b4f81#intro)
 + Anne McGrail, Angel David Nieves, and Siobhan Senier, "Introduction" to _People, Practice, Power: Digital Humanities Outside the Center_ (2021), [external link](https://dhdebates.gc.cuny.edu/read/people-practice-power/section/90aa6320-4ab1-4a1d-8314-f9bf309c0d7f#intro)
++ Ian Milligan, "The Transformation of Historical Research in the Digital Age," in _The Transformation of Historical Research in the Digital Age_ (2022), [external link](https://www.cambridge.org/core/elements/transformation-of-historical-research-in-the-digital-age/30DFBEAA3B753370946B7A98045CFEF4?utm_campaign=shareaholic&utm_medium=copy_link&utm_source=bookmark)
 + Domenico Fiormonte, Paola Ricaurte, and Sukanta Chaudhuri, "Introduction" to _Global Debates in the Digital Humanities_ (2022), [external link](https://dhdebates.gc.cuny.edu/read/global-debates-in-the-digital-humanities/section/e8110c52-f084-44d2-a29f-1ef4525ad1fe#intro)
 + Brian Croxall and Diane K. Jakacki, "What We Teach When We Teach DH," in _What We Teach When We Teach DH_ (2023) [external link](https://dhdebates.gc.cuny.edu/read/what-we-teach-when-we-teach-dh/section/c2790674-f5bb-41b7-9938-a47a4d2fb308#intro)

 ### Also Consider